 1. Coordination, promotion and definition of logistics platforms.

 One of the functions of this component is to ensure that all the parts of the project are coordinated and coherent.
-It also seeks to involve local stakeholders from the public and private sectors in the development of logistics platforms through information and awareness-raising activities.
+It also seeks to involve local stakeholders from the public and private sectors in the development of logistics platforms through information and awareness-raising activities, as well as promoting networking.
 Finally, a guide to designing and implementing logistics platforms will be drafted to help define the features required by modern platforms, develop the range of services they should offer users and identify the steps and aspects that need to be taken into account during the implementation phase.

 2. Logismed training activities.